AndreyVLD/Programming-Notes/C#/Unity.md

 ### Rigid Body
  - used to give physical properties.
- - you can freeze `GameObjects` in certain axis to keep objects from falling.
+ - you can freeze `GameObjects` in a certain axis to keep objects from falling.

 ### Material
  - components that define the surface characteristics of objects.

 #### Features of the Material
  - `Albedo` specifies the base color of a material.
  - `Texture Map` is a texture that can be applied to the material.
-This in turns changes the surface of the `GameObject`.
+This in turn changes the surface of the `GameObject`.
- - `Tiling`represents how many times is the texture repeated
+ - `Tiling` represents how many times is the texture repeated
  - `Physic material` changes **friction** and **bounce** but NOT texture.

 ## Prefabs